hubmapconsortium/documentation/docs/Publications/index.md

    <img src="Publications2a-2.png" alt="Saving the Publication" width="800">
   </details>

-- Once complete, click “Save” - The "Success" dialog should display: <br />
+ &nbsp;&nbsp; h.
+Once complete, click “Save” - The "Success" dialog should display: <br />

   <img src="Publications3-2.png" alt="Success dialog">

  - <mark>Note the HuBMAP ID - </mark> This will allow you to locate your Publication when the Success Dialog is not present.